inabahare/lewd2/readme.md

 ## All done

 Everything should be operational at this point and you can log in with the default user and password admin (in both fields).
+If you would like to stop the application run `$ npm run stop`